Take a look around the Kirkstyle Inn and Rooms, the little pub in the country that’s perfect for a weekend getaway

 It’s a little quieter than the restaurant downstairs and decorated in an elegant style.
 But it still has that quirky, vintage vibe that you’ll find throughout the Kirkstyle Inn.

 There’s also another lounge which doubles as a function room.
-It was in use when we visited so I didn’t get any photos, but it looks gorgeous.
+It was in use at the time of my visit so I didn’t get any photos, but it looks gorgeous.

 And you don’t need to worry about spilling your drinks as you negotiate the stairs, because there is a smaller ‘Speakeasy’ bar upstairs as well.

-After enjoying a glass of wine by the fire in the snug, Mark and I headed back over to our cosy room to relax for a while before dinner.
+After enjoying a glass of wine by the fire in the snug, I headed back over to the cosy bedroom to relax for a while before dinner.

 Eat and Drink at the Kirkstyle Inn